4 Creative Youth Sports Fundraising Ideas

 Many leagues have great success with “rent a kid” or “rent a coach” fundraisers.
 With these programs, neighbors buy services form league members for a few hours.

 Does a neighbor need help cutting grass or shoveling snow?
 Let them “rent” a league member for a small fee.
 Your neighbor gets the work done they need at a low cost, while your league pockets the profits.
+You can post details on your website so supporters can learn more or submit questions.

 League members can help with various tasks: gardening, decluttering, cleaning, childcare, and more.
 And members with special talents can offer up unique services.